Virgin Prunes

-Virgin Prunes were an Irish rock band formed in 1977 in Dublin, Ireland.
+Virgin Prunes were an Irish post-punk/gothic rock band formed in 1977 in Dublin.
 They disbanded in 1986 after the departure of singer Gavin Friday.
 The other members continued under the name The Prunes until they split up in 1991.

 History

-The Virgin Prunes were founded by members of Lypton Village, a "youthful gang" in Ireland created by Guggi (né Derek Rowen), Gavin Friday (né Fionan Hanvey), and Bono (né Paul Hewson) in the early 1970s.
+The Virgin Prunes were founded in 1977 by vocalists Guggi (né Derek Rowen), Gavin Friday (né Fionan Hanvey) and Dave-iD Busaras, guitarist Dik Evans (brother of U2's The Edge), bassist Strongman (Trevor Rowen, brother of Guggi) and drummer Pod (Anthony Murphy).

+Two of the band members, Guggi and Friday, had been part of Lypton Village, a "youthful gang" in early 1970s Dublin, which had also included U2's Bono (né Paul Hewson).

 Known for their outrageous and controversial stage performances, led by theatrical singer/songwriter Friday, the band began playing small shows in Dublin, gaining them a cult audience.

-Friday and fellow vocalist Guggi, along with third vocalist Dave-iD Busaras, guitarist Dik Evans (brother of U2's The Edge), bassist Strongman (Trevor Rowen, brother of Guggi) and drummer Pod (Anthony Murphy), completed the original lineup.
 Pod left the group and was replaced by Haa-Lacka Binttii (né Daniel Figgis).
 With Binttii on drums, tape loops and keyboards, the band secured a deal with Rough Trade Records.
 They released their first single, "Twenty Tens" on their own Baby Records label (distributed by Rough Trade) on 8 January 1981, followed by a second single, "Moments and Mine (Despite Straight Lines)", on 27 June 1981.

 Two other tracks recorded with Binttii were released during 1981 before conflicts with other members forced him out of the band.
 "Red Nettle" was included on NME compilation C81 and "Third Secret" appeared on Cherry Red compilation Perspectives and Distortion.
 Work had already started on the "A New Form of Beauty" project while Bintti was with the band, but after he was replaced by Mary D'Nellon (né David Kelly) on drums, some of his tracks were rerecorded and his name was not included in the credits.
 He later formed the project Princess Tinymeat.